top of page

 On the sides of my nose.

-#2: How I used the Revolution Pro Blur
+#2: How I used the Revolution Pro Blur Fine Line Filler

-So, as instructed, I scooped a little onto my fingers and warmed it up first then lightly applied it with my ring finger (this is the most gentlest of your digits and won't drag at delicate skin) around my eyes, on the little scar on the side of my mouth, a little on the scars under my neck and onto the open pores on my chin and sides of nose/cheeks.
+So, as instructed, I scooped a little of the Blur & Fine line filler onto my fingers and warmed it up first then lightly applied it with my ring finger (this is the most gentlest of your digits and won't drag at delicate skin) around my eyes, on the little scar on the side of my mouth, a little on the scars under my neck and onto the open pores on my chin and sides of nose/cheeks.
 Then proceeded with a tinted moisturiser and concealer.
 Personally, I think it can be worn over makeup too, in the places that really bother you more, or if you have forgotten to apply it before base/foundation.
 It lies over the skin like an invisible veil.
 I also found that it does work as a nice base around the lips if you like to slightly overline them.
 And true to their claims, it is incredibly lightweight and non drying (unlike some line and wrinkle smoothers I've tried in the past).
 I think it should be worn over your current primer and used in target areas only.
 I have yet to try it out on my brides families or my slightly maturer brides (I am in that bracket too).

 Open pores on my chin